hturner/conf-management-proposal/out/conference-management-proposal.md

 Establishing a centralized conference management system would allow a fully-featured conference management system to be developed, with consistency from one year to the next.
 This would reduce the burden on local organisers and pave the way for future developments of useR!, such as more centralized/ outsourced administration, or satellite conferences.

 Recently the R Consortium supported the creation of the new satRdays conference series.
 In this case centralized conference management was an objective from the start.
-However....\[issues here!\].
+However, fitting unpaid work on the infrastructure proved difficult.

 As both R Consortium supported conferences have a need for the development of a conference management system we have joined forces on this proposal.